 - We will hold data for a maximum of 30 years from the date we receive the data.

 A cookie is a small piece of data sent from a website and stored locally in a website visitor's web browser.
 Cookies were designed to be a unified and reliable mechanism for websites to remember the state of the website, or any pertinent activity the user had taken in the past.
 This can include accessibility preferences, logging in, shopping cart items or a record of which pages were visited by the user etc.

 To make full use of the personalised features of our website, your web enabled device will need to accept cookies, as we can only provide you with the personalised features of this website by using them.

-EBI’s cookies do not store any sensitive information, they simply hold the 'key' that, once you're logged in, is associated with this information.
-However, if you'd prefer to disable cookies, you can switch them off by setting your bowser preferences.
+EBI’s cookies do not store any sensitive information, they simply hold the 'key' that once you're logged in, is associated with this information.
+However, if you would prefer to disable cookies, you can switch them off by setting your bowser preferences.
 Turning cookies off may result in a loss of functionality when using EBI’s website.